Spanish Interpreter-Translator I / Interpreting Services

 Essential Functions

-Leadership and Team Management: • Supervise and provide leadership to team members, including mentoring and coaching to foster professional growth and high performance. • Assists in outcomes management by holding self and others accountable to meet stated outcomes, objectives, goals, timetables and commitments, adhering to outcomes even in the face of unforeseen circumstances • Prioritizes and coordinates daily work activities.
+Leadership and Team Management • Supervise and provide leadership to your team members, including mentoring and coaching to foster professional growth and high performance. • Assists in outcomes management by holding self and others accountable to meet stated outcomes, objectives, goals, timetables and commitments, adhering to outcomes even in the face of unforeseen circumstances. • Prioritizes and coordinates daily work activities.
 Provides leadership and guidance by sharing expertise with others.
 Approves schedules and monitors time worked. • Conducts employee performance management duties including completion and delivery of performance evaluations, setting goals, dissemination of information, coaching, addressing performance issues/routine correction actions, and recommending termination of employment. • Submits notifications for personnel actions (e.g. status changes, termination, etc.) • Participates in selection, hiring, and salary recommendations • Coordinate onboarding and training for new hires, ensuring they are well-prepared for their roles. • Support and execute ongoing communications to keep the team updated on system changes, policies, and best practices. • Act as mentor and resource for team members, providing guidance on technical or procedural challenges • Effectively manages workload with accuracy and attention to detail per requirements outline in departmental policy.

 Education Qualifications